 - 2 tablespoons olive oil

-- 2 large or 3 medium sweet potatoes, peeled and diced
+- 2 large or 3 medium sweet potatoes, scrubbed well (or peeled) and diced

-- 2 teaspoons good quality curry powder or garam masala, more or less to taste
+- 2 teaspoons good quality curry powder, more or less to taste

-- 6 to 8 ounces chard or spinach, any variety
+- 6 to 8 ounces chard, any variety, or baby spinach

 - 2 to 3 tablespoons lemon or lime juice, to taste

 - Salt and freshly ground pepper to taste

 - Dried hot red pepper flakes to taste, optional

 - 1/4 cup finely chopped cilantro or parsley, optional

 Heat the oil in a soup pot.
 Add the onion and garlic and sauté over medium heat until golden.